 Roman was quiet for a minute, finally asking, “What kind of information?”

 “In all of Unity’s history, only one Enforcer ever left our services.
 His name was Amaimon Rosario.”

 Roman sighed.
-“My birth name.
+“Yes, my birth name.
 Unity killed Amaimon, so I changed it when I got away.”